wasitha-john/thunder/README.md

 3. **Create a User**

     Create a user in the system if you haven't already.
-You can use the following cURL command to create a user with the required attributes.
+First, create an organization unit, then create a user with the required attributes.

     ```bash
+    curl -kL -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' https://localhost:8090/organization-units \
+    -d '{
+        "name": "Asgard",
+        "description": "Realm of the gods",
+        "handle": "asgard"
+    }'
+    ```

+    Note the `id` from the response above, then use it in the user creation:

+    ```bash
     curl -kL -H 'Content-Type: application/json' https://localhost:8090/users \
     -d '{
-        "organizationUnit": "456e8400-e29b-41d4-a716-446655440001",
+        "organizationUnit": "{ou-id-from-above}",
         "type": "superhuman",
         "attributes": {
             "username": "thor",